Why Sell Your House at Auction?

 These may differ according to the size of the property, its tenure and whether there are other complications involved.

-We’ve outlined some of the essential elements of the auction legal pack in our post on modern method of auctions.
+We’ve outlined some of the essential elements of the auction legal pack in our post on the modern method of auctions.
 Note that the requirements are usually the same regardless of the type of auction.

 Some auction houses may suggest that the buyer covers the auction fees which, again, will usually be factored into the purchase price.